Tuesday, February 13, 2024

 Vic's Chicken

-Please read the whole recipe through before you start, as steps are taken to avoid contamination from any bacteria that may be on the raw chicken.
+Please read the whole recipe through before you start, as steps are taken to avoid contamination from bacteria that may be on the raw chicken.

 Bone-in, skin-on chicken thighs or whole chicken legs, as many as you like